Backtesting Lambda Value at Risk: and backtesting models

-The first test proposed for the backtesting of $VaR$ is given by \cite{K95}, where the author consider the following null and alternative hypothesis:
+The first theoretical proposal for the backtesting of $VaR$ is given by \cite{K95}, where the author considers the following null and alternative hypothesis:

+where $\lambda^0$ is the $VaR$ confidence level.
+The $VaR$ at level $\lambda^0$ is accepted if the frequency of the exceptions does not exceed the confidence level $\lambda^0$ for any $t$.

-\cite{HP15} proposed a backtesting method by adapting the classical Kupiec test for $VaR$ to the $\Lambda VaR$.
+Recently, \cite{HP15} have proposed a backtesting method for $\Lambda VaR$ by adapting the classical Kupiec test for $VaR$.
 They consider the following null and alternative hypothesis:

-Substantially, the $\Lambda VaR$ is accepted if the relative frequency of the $n$ exceptions over the time horizon $T$, $\lambda:=n/T$, is less or equal to the maximum of the $\Lambda$ function, $\text{max}(\Lambda)$.
+Substantially, $\Lambda VaR$ is accepted if the frequency of violations is less than $\text{max}(\Lambda)$.
 This is an unilateral hypothesis test that can be conducted by using the same log-likelihood ratio and critical value of the $VaR$ test.
-This approach allows for testing if the objective of having less than $1 \%$ of violations has been reached, however, it does not allow to test properly the accuracy of the true $\Lambda VaR$.
+This approach permits to verify if the coverage objective given by the $\Lambda$ maximum has been reached, however, it does not allow to evaluate the accuracy of $\Lambda VaR$ at any time $t$.

 Indeed, if the $\Lambda VaR$ model is correct, at time $t$ we should be expecting that the hit sequence assumes value 1 with probability